lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 .. image:: ../_static/img/tutorial/frame_doc_3.png
     :alt: Annotated frame documentation page - methods, properties, events

-Click on "Parameters" to see all the properties we can add to the frame definition in our protocol.
+Click on "Parameters" to see all the properties we can add to the "exp-lookit-images-audio" frame.
 You'll see that some of the things we can set are "audio," "autoProceed," "doRecording," "durationSeconds," "images," "parentTextBlock," and "showProgressBar."
-Each one includes an explanation of what it does and what format its value needs to be in.
+Each one includes an explanation of what it does, what format its value needs to be in, and what the default value is (if there is one).

 Let's try changing the value of "autoProceed" on all our storybook pages.
-To do that we can change it within the "commonFrameProperties" in our study protocol:
+To do that we can, find the "storybook-casual" object inside "frames", then "commonFrameProperties", then "autoProceed":

 .. code-block:: none